netbospl/unofficial_treble_build_los/README.md

 ## Building PHH-based eOS GSIs branch v1-q ##

-Create a new working directory for your LineageOS build and navigate to it:
+Create a new working directory for your /e/ OS build and navigate to it:

     mkdir e-build-gsi; cd e-build-gsi